fenago/automation-anywhere-course/lab_guides/md/Lab_14.md

 In this lab, you have learned how to add automation to your PDF-related tasks.
-The walk-throughs have enabled you to build a bot that performs many actions against PDF documents.
+The lab have enabled you to build a bot that performs many actions against PDF documents.
 This has included extracting text and images from PDF documents, as well as splitting and merging multiple documents.
 This lab also demonstrated how to encrypt and decrypt files and how to get access to the document properties by using a `Dictionary` type variable.

-In the next lab, we will continue working with applications and automation.
-You will learn how to use RPA to help automate database-related manual tasks.
-You will also learn about connecting to databases.
-The walk-throughs will also explore how to perform SQL against databases, including `Insert` and `Delete` statements.